Staff Profile

 Postgraduate Supervision

-I welcome PhD and MPhil applicants and would be delighted to discuss projects related to my research, or in architecture and architectural culture more broadly.
+I welcome PhD and MPhil applicants and would be delighted to discuss projects related to my research, or architecture and architectural culture more broadly.

 Completed: